-Every year, road traffic accidents cost thousands of lives, 40,000 serious injuries, three million NHS bed days, huge trauma, illness, and psychological problems.
+Every year, road traffic accidents cost thousands of lives, cause 40,000 serious injuries, use three million NHS bed days and result in huge trauma, illness, and psychological problems.

 What we do

-- We will seek immediate financial help (interim payments) for you from the insurer of the vehicle at fault.
-We have good relationships with defendant insurers.
-We do not send letters and await a response, we get on the phone and we push your case forward ensuring that the insurers understand the severity of the situation.
+Once we take on your case, we seek immediate financial help (interim payments) for you from the insurer of the vehicle at fault.
+We have good relationships with most defendant insurers, allowing us to progress claims quickly.
+We never simply send letters and await a response, but get onto the phone and push your case forward, ensuring the insurers understand the severity of the situation.

-- If funds are not readily available we will issue proceedings and make a formal Court application for funds.
-We appreciate the pressing needs for you and your family and we will ensure that steps are taken early in your case.
+If funds are not readily available, we will issue proceedings and make a formal court application.
+We appreciate the immediate needs for you and your family and ensure your case moves forward quickly.
+We are known for our care and determination to fight for our clients.

-- We will seek to ensure that you have the best possible Rehabilitation and will oversee any programme in place for you.
+We push for the best possible rehabilitation and oversee any package implemented for you.

 Specialist RTA solicitors

-Road traffic accident claims we have handled successfully include accidents involving:
+Our successful road traffic accident claims include accidents involving:

 - Brain and head injuries